mrtpk/mrtpk.github.io/_posts/2020-09-30-YOLO-annotation.markdown

 categories: deep-learning
 ---

-Lately, I have been [reading about YOLO][analyticsvdya-yolo] and today I read about how to annotate to create a dataset for training YOLO.
+Lately, I have been [reading about YOLO][analyticsvdya-yolo] and this note is about how the annotations are stored for training YOLO.

-Each image in the dataset should have a corresponding `txt` file with the name.
+Each image in the dataset should have a corresponding `txt` file.
 The bounding box in the image is represented by each line in the text file.
 The syntax of the line is as follows:

 `class_id x y w h`